Mitchell Trubisky: 2020 season

-On November 27, the Bears announced Trubisky as the starter for their Week 12 game against the Green Bay Packers on Sunday Night Football due to Foles dealing with a hip injury.
+On November 27, the Bears announced Trubisky as the starter for their Week 12 game against the Packers on Sunday Night Football due to Foles dealing with a hip injury.
 During the game, he completed 26-of-46 passes for 242 yards, three touchdowns and two interceptions, while also losing a fumble that was returned for a touchdown in the 41–25 loss.
 Trubisky completed 26 of 34 passes for 267 yards and one touchdown in the following game against Detroit, but he lost a fumble within his team's ten-yard line with less than two minutes remaining, leading to the Lions' game-winning touchdown.

 The Week 14 game against the Houston Texans was preceded by media coverage focusing on Trubisky's selection in the 2017 draft ahead of eventual Texans quarterback Deshaun Watson; an ESPN.com article published during the week was headlined, "Bears fans will watch Texans' Deshaun Watson outplay Mitchell Trubisky and wonder what could have been".
 Trubisky went 24 of 33 for 267 yards, three touchdowns, and a season-best 126.7 passer rating to help the Bears lead 30–7 at halftime and win 36–7.

-In Week 16 against the Jacksonville Jaguars, Trubisky threw for 265 yards, two touchdowns, and one interception and rushed for another touchdown during the 41–17 win.
+In Week 16 against the Jaguars, Trubisky threw for 265 yards, two touchdowns, and one interception and rushed for another touchdown during the 41–17 win.
 Overall, Trubisky appeared in ten games in the 2020 season.
 He finished with 2,055 passing yards, 16 touchdowns, and eight interceptions.

-During the Wild Card Round of the 2020–21 NFL playoffs, Trubisky completed 19 of 29 passes for 199 yards and one touchdown as the New Orleans Saints defeated the Bears 21–9.
-Despite the defeat, Trubisky won the online voting for the NVP, or Nickelodeon Valuable Player, which was the target of an online ballot stuffing campaign during the game's broadcast on Nickelodeon.
+During the Wild Card Round of the 2020–21 NFL playoffs, Trubisky completed 19 of 29 passes for 199 yards and one touchdown as the Saints defeated the Bears 21–9.
+Trubisky was voted the Nickelodeon Valuable Player (NVP) during the game's Nickelodeon broadcast after a social media ballot stuffing campaign.

 Trubisky accrued 10,609 passing yards, 64 touchdowns and 37 interceptions during his four seasons with the Bears.
 He holds the Bears franchise record for career passer rating (87.2) and career completion percentage (64%).
-During his tenure with the Bears, Trubisky was considered by some to be a draft bust due to both inconsistent play and the success of those drafted after him such as Patrick Mahomes and Deshaun Watson.
+Trubisky was generally considered a draft bust due to his inconsistent play and the Bears selecting him above two-time MVP Patrick Mahomes and three-time Pro Bowl selection Watson.

-Buffalo Bills
+Buffalo Bills (first stint)

-On March 18, 2021, Trubisky signed a one-year deal with the Buffalo Bills worth $2.5 million.
+On March 18, 2021, Trubisky signed a one-year deal with the Bills worth $2.5 million.
 He was not offered a starting opportunity with other teams, so Trubisky said he signed with the Bills to be Josh Allen's back-up and learn under the same coaching staff that developed Allen into an MVP candidate.

-Trubisky made his first appearance for the Bills late in a blowout victory over Washington Football Team in Week 3.
-He made another appearance in the 4th quarter in a 40–0 victory over the Houston Texans in Week 4, where he scored his only touchdown of the season, a four-yard run.
+Trubisky made his first appearance for the Bills late in a blowout victory over the Washington Football Team in Week 3.
+He made another appearance in the 4th quarter in a 40–0 victory over the Texans in Week 4, where he scored his only touchdown of the season, a four-yard run.